Mac Pro (2019) full review

 This revelation was made at a briefing with a select few journalists in April 2017.
 At the meeting Apple admitted that it had made a bit of a mess of the Mac Pro and explained that it was “completely rethinking” the design and its approach.
 Creatives cheered, or at least those ones who were still listening.

-True to its word Apple has now revealed the new Mac Pro for 2019, although it won't go on sale until the autumn.
+True to its word Apple has now started selling the new Mac Pro for 2019.
 The new machine has been completely redesigned with a stainless steal frame that lifts off to reveal a modular design that makes upgrading and enhancing the Mac Pro possible in infinite ways.

 Apple's had a team of creative professionals helping it with this new design, so it should tick a lot of boxes with the target market, but its a question of whether it's enough for Apple to win back the trust of creative professionals following the fiasco of the trashcan Mac Pro.